ciaramejia3/test.github.io/README.md

 * K3S_1030: Edits description in the "Products on Suggested Order" table
 * K3S_8000: Edits description in the "All Locations" table (There are a total of 3 pages)

-In this example, we will edit k3s_1030.
+In this example, we will edit k3s_1030 to show the target service level and the achieved service level.
 Description 3 will change the description seen in K3S.

 ### Step 2: Edit RPG program